steven-liou/console-puts/README.md

 - Auto add comment characters after valid code in a given line (see more details below)
 - Allows user to select which print functions to use if multiple options are available
 - Works in both Vim Normal and Visual modes
+- Color highlight to indicate whether print function is added (green) or removed (red) from the line.
+Highlights can be customized.
 - Allows the user to add print functions to languages not supported in the plugin

 ---